grzonka/elo_calculator/README.md

 # elo_calculator

-This calculator can be used to calculate the elo of players based on previously documented games
+This calculator can be used to calculate the elo of players based on previously documented games.

 ### Prerequisites

-Python 3 installed on your system (Version 3.7.2 was used at the time of writing)
+Python 3 installed on your system (Version 3.7.2 was used at the time of writing). matplotlib needs to be installed in order to show a graph of elo progression over time.
+You can still use the script for command line output only which does not neeed matplotlib installed.
+Just comment out the very first and last lines in the script if you do not want a graph to be generated.

 ## Getting Started